hungcq/knowledge-repo/information-technology/software-engineering-at-google/9-code-review.md

   - Refactoring & large-scale changes:
     - Low-risk: reviewed by owners of the entire codebase
-    - High-risk/local expertise needed: reviewed by individual engineers: limit comments to concern specific to local code, not the tool -> scalable
+    - High-risk/local expertise needed: reviewed by individual engineers: limit comments to concerns specific to local code, not the tool -> scalable